World Premiere Play

 Eddie and Dave is supported, in part, by generous support from the Venturous Theater Fund of the Tides Foundation.
 Special thanks to The Tow Foundation for its support of a year-long residency for Amy Staats at our theater.

 MARGOT BORDELON (Director) is a Brooklyn-based director who specializes in new work.
-Recent projects: Do You Feel Anger? by Mara Nelson-Greenberg at ATL’s Humana Festival, The Last Class: A Jazzercize Play by Megan Hill at ATC in Seattle, Too Heavy For Your Pocket by Jireh Breon Holder at the Roundabout Underground and the Alliance, The Pen by Julianne Wick Davis and Dan Collins for Premieres NYC (New York Times Critic’s pick), peerless by Jiehae Park at Marin Theatre Company and Yale Rep, A Delicate Ship by Anna Ziegler for Playwrights Realm (New York Times Critic’s pick), and Okay, Bye by Joshua Conkel at Steppenwolf Theater.
+Recent projects: Plot Points in Our Sexual Development by Miranda Rose Hall at LCT3.
+Do You Feel Anger? by Mara Nelson-Greenberg at ATL’s Humana Festival, The Last Class: A Jazzercize Play by Megan Hill at ATC in Seattle, Too Heavy For Your Pocket by Jireh Breon Holder at the Roundabout Underground and the Alliance, The Pen by Julianne Wick Davis and Dan Collins for Premieres NYC (New York Times Critic’s Pick), peerless by Jiehae Park at Marin Theatre Company and Yale Rep, A Delicate Ship by Anna Ziegler for The Playwrights Realm (New York Times Critic’s Pick), and Okay, Bye by Joshua Conkel at Steppenwolf Theater.
 Her work has been seen at Ars Nova, American Theater Co., Berkeley Rep, Cherry Lane, Clubbed Thumb, Dodo, Juilliard, The Lark, NYTW, P73, Perry Mansfield, Play Penn, Portland Center Stage, Primary Stages, The Public, PWC, Rattlestick, SPACE at Ryder Farm, Steppenwolf, the Wilma, and Woolly Mammoth, among others.
 Margot moved east after spending six years in Chicago working as a director, writer and performer.
 She is a founding member of Theatre Seven of Chicago, and spent four seasons working on the artistic staff of Lookingglass Theatre.
 BFA: Cornish College of the Arts.
 MFA: Yale School of Drama. www.margotbordelon.com